bioYou think I’m going to start talking about chocolate syrup and strawberries in the bedroom as props. I’m not. I have WAY better advice than that.

 So, add six things to your green smoothie.
 Call the recipe Good Green Love.
 Or Sexy Smoothie 2.0.
 Half for you, half for your partner.
 Here they are:

 1. Maca.
 Easy to get online or at the health food store, prized by the Incas for its effect on sexual performance and libido, as well as all types of energy.

 2. Bee pollen.
 The queen bee uses it for reproductive health.
 Humans respond well to it, too.

-3. Wild Orange essential oil (therapeutic grade only, doTERRA or Young Living, not the kind you buy on store shelves).
+3. Wild Orange essential oil (therapeutic grade only, like Young Living, not the kind you buy on store shelves).
 Just because it has “WILD” in its title.
 Just kidding, that’s not why.
 Wild Orange leads to dopamine increases, your body’s natural “pleasure” chemical.
-Ask Sheryl to hook you up with wholesale pricing for this and the other oils I’m about to recommend: email@example.com.
+Ask us to hook you up with wholesale pricing for this and the other oils I’m about to recommend: firstname.lastname@example.org.

 4. Cinnamon essential oil.
 It’s warming.
 As such, it increases blood flow and circulation.
 You know how that helps your sexual experience, right?
 If not, lemme know so we can back this conversation down to a more primer level.
 Sometimes sexual problems can be caused by not understanding how sex works.

 5. Ginger essential oil.
 Again, it has a warming effect, gets the blood pumping.
 Your body knows where to take the blood flow.